-The performance of the tranche R (VTA) / income-retaining unit certificates without payment of capital gains tax is representative of the performance of all other tranche R income classes (income-retaining unit certificates with payment of capital gains tax and income-distributing unit certificates).
+The performance of the unit class R (A) / income-distributing unit certificates is representative of the performance of all other unit class R income classes (income-retaining unit certificates with payment of capital gains tax and incomeretaining unit certificates without payment of capital gains tax).

-The following graphic shows the annual performance of the investment fund's tranche RZ (T), income-retaining unit certificates with payment of capital gains tax, in EUR up to the cut-off date 12/29/2023.
+The following graphic shows the annual performance of the investment fund's unit class RZ (VTA), incomeretaining unit certificates without payment of capital gains tax for the fund and for the benchmark (see below under "Benchmark" for details), in EUR up to the cut-off date 12/31/2023.